BendyLand/command-line-tool/golang-part2/README.md

 # Go Log File Generator

+## Usage

+1) Run the program with `go run .`
+2) Enter the number of random log messages you want to generate.
+3) That's it!
+The program will generate your random log messages and write them to a file called 'result_logs.txt'.

 ## Purpose

 I got the idea for *this* project while implementing my original log file generator in F#.